-Property Description Default TLS_Version_1_2_Only In this mode, the library negotiates only a TLSv1.2 connection.
-TLS Version 1 1 Only In this mode, the library negotiates only a TLSv1.1 connection.
-However, if the server might also support TLSv1.2, use TLS_Version_1_1_With_2_0_Hello to take advantage of the higher level protocol version.
-TLS_Version_1_2_With_2_0_Hello In this mode, the library negotiates a minimum of TLSv1.2.
-Setting this value future-proofs your configuration should further TLS protocol versions need to be supported. vbroker.security.CRLRepositor Y This property is deprecated.
+Property Description Default vbroker.security.
+CRLRepository This property is deprecated.
 To specify a CRL, use the "void addTrustedCertificate (const CORBAsec::X509Cert& trusted,const CORBAsec::ASN1Object crl = NULL)" API instead. n/a Specifies the directory where you want the list of serial numbers of revoked certificates (Certificate Revocation List (CRL)), issued by the Certificate Authority (CA), to reside.
 All files in the directory will be loaded and interpreted as CRL-no longer valid.
-The CRL file must be in the DER format.
 Once the CRLs are loaded, VisiSecure examines all certificates sent by a peer during SSL handshake.
 If any of the peer certificates appears in the CRLs, an exception will be thrown and the connection will be refused.
-For more information, see "Certificate Revocation List (CRL) and revoked certificate serial numbers". vbroker.security.server.ssl.h andshakeTimeout Specifies the maximum time (in milliseconds) for the SSL handshake to complete at the Server side.
+For more information, see "Certificate Revocation List (CRL) and revoked certificate serial numbers". vbroker.security.server.ssl. handshakeTimeout Specifies the maximum time (in milliseconds) for the SSL handshake to complete at the Server side.
 It can help to prevent the Server from hanging due to unresponsive Clients during the SSL handshake.
 The default timeout is 5000ms.
 To disable the timeout, set it to 0.
-5000 vbroker.security.server. socket.ecdheCurve This property is used to set the ECC curve that will be used for ECDHE cipher suites if no curve is specified in the server's certificate and key configuration.
-See "ECDHE ephemeral keys" for more information.
-A random curve from the list of the most secure curves.
-The value of this property is a comma-separated list of curves, each of which must match one of the well-known elliptic curves as defined by IANA for use with TLS.
-The full list is given in "ECDHE ephemeral keys".
-If one curve name is listed, that curve is used for all ECDHE_RSA keys.
-If more than one curve is listed, a random curve is chosen from that list.
-The most secure curves, from which the default is selected, are: secp192r1 secp224k1 secp224r1 secp256k1 prime256v1 secp384r1 secp521r1 brainpoolP256r1 brainpoolP384r1 brainpool512r1
+5000 vbroker.security.server. socket.ecdheCurve This property is deprecated, and Micro Focus recommends using TLSCipherGroups instead. - Valid values for this property are identical to those for vbroker.security.server.socket.TLSCipherGroups.
+See note about that property below. vbroker.security.server.socke t.TLSCipherGroups vbroker.security.client.socke t.TLSCipherGroups These options specify the Diffie-Hellman key exchange groups (DH Groups) to be used at the server and the client, respectively.
+Each of these properties applies when running in server or client mode respectively.
+The separate configuration allows a single process to have differing DH Groups configured for receiving incoming connections and calling out to remote peers.
+See Description During the TLS handshake, the client and server agree on the group to be used.
+Groups are specified in order of preference, with the most preferred first.
+If this option is defined, it overrides the behavior of vbroker.security.server.socket.ecdheCurve.
+If this option is not defined, it defaults as follows: If vbroker.security.server.socket.ecdheCurve is configured (for servers only), its value applies.
+If not, then the following apply: For TLSv1.3 connections, the x25519 group is used.
+For TLSv1.2 connections (and below if security level 0 is in operation), the prime256v1 group is used.
+This is a comma-separated list of curves, each of which must match one of the well-known elliptic curves as defined by IANA (the Internet Assigned Numbers Authority) for use with TLS.